 - The Halloween Horror Nights fandom of Universal Studios Orlando has a number of big names: Dr. Raymond Holmes, Nightshade, WESKER 69, and jwfearman among many others.
 These people are often known throughout the multiple sites (originally one, HHN Vault, until it shut down) and have had their names hidden on the website or in the event props and scenery as easter eggs.

-- Rooster Teeth Productions, the creators of the Red vs. Blue Machinima.
-Rooster Teeth has been since commissioned by Microsoft to do advertisements, and high-definition copies of Red Vs. Blue are sold in the X-Box Live Marketplace and in many game stores.
-A custom gametype they created, Grifball, got playlists in Halo 3 and Reach, and is being updated and expanded upon in Halo 4.
+- Rooster Teeth Productions, the creators of the machinima Red vs. Blue.
+Rooster Teeth has been since commissioned by Microsoft to do advertisements, and high-definition copies of Red vs. Blue are sold in the Xbox Live Marketplace and in many game stores.
+The crew also have voice-acting roles in the game Halo 3, including a hidden skit that changes cast members and lines based on the difficulty level selected.
+A custom gametype they created, Grifball, got playlists in Halo 3 and Reach, and was updated and expanded upon in Halo 4.

 - Randall Glass, creator of the "Halo Physics Experiment", better known as the Warthog Jump, became immensely popular for a time.
 He even got into the credits of Halo 2 under the "Special Thanks" section.

 - Both the cast of Red vs. Blue and Randall Glass made it into a special "Tribute vault" in Halo: Reach, along with several other groups of fans.

 - Tehnoobshow, who started out with a few videos about a stereotypical noob, eventually became this to Runescape, even being commissioned by Jagex to work on the videos to open their machinima contests.